fkywong/shell-scripts/ubuntu-mtp/README.md

   * This should be done with at least one device connected; otherwise it's not very interesting
   * This is done on a per-device level with prompts to skip certain devices or steps
 * Set up multiple connected devices automatically (`-y` flag)

+# Credit

+Steps were taken from this guide: http://bernaerts.dyndns.org/linux/74-ubuntu/268-ubuntu-automount-any-mtp-device